rosedev318/defender-deploy-client-cli/README.md

   --contractName <CONTRACT_NAME>  Name of the contract to deploy.
   --contractPath <CONTRACT_PATH>  Path to the contract file.
   --chainId <CHAIN_ID>            Chain ID of the network to deploy to.
-  --artifactFile <BUILD_INFO_FILE_PATH>  Path to the build info file containing Solidity compiler input and output for the contract.
+  --buildInfoFile <BUILD_INFO_FILE_PATH>  Path to the build info file containing Solidity compiler input and output for the contract.

 Additional options:
   --constructorBytecode <CONSTRUCTOR_BYTECODE>  0x-prefixed ABI encoded byte string representing the constructor arguments.
 Required if the constructor has arguments.